 One example would be the machinery involved in mining.
 Workers are deployed underground to use explosives or vibrating machines for exploration, often putting themselves at a high risk of injuries and death.
 Due to constant heavy rotation, these industrial machines are often subjected to extreme vibration levels when in use.
 With the machines running at full capacity for extended periods, they are naturally prone to experiencing faults.
 Therefore, mining companies must carry out frequent inspections and maintenance of their machines.

-However, due to the remote environment and tough conditions that these machines tend to operate in, regular checks or maintenance may prove to be complicated.
-Findings from the International Labour Organisation (ILO) reported that the mining industry contributes to 8% of all fatal accidents in the world.
+However, due to the remote environment and tough conditions that these machines tend to operate in, regular checks or maintenance may prove complicated.
+Findings from the International Labour Organisation (ILO) reported that the mining industry contributes to 8% of all fatal accidents globally.
 As of 2017, the number of deaths has been increasing!
 The common reasons for machinery accidents include machine entanglement, faulty crushers machines, and conveyor belts.
 Thus, the importance of regular inspection of machines should not be taken lightly.

-A practical method that one could use to prevent faulty equipment would be by utilizing data loggers that are specially designed to monitor vibrations etc. in these machines.
+One could use a practical method to prevent faulty equipment by utilizing data loggers designed to monitor vibrations etc., in these machines.
 One such example would be the OpsWatch monitoring system.
 Have you heard of it?